MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/-search-2x-wds-content-indexing-services-protocol.md

 ### <a name="2214-ckey"></a>2.2.1.4 CKey

-A estrutura CKey contém um valor de propriedade.
+A estrutura CKey contém um valor da propriedade.